Sittingbourne F.C.: 1991 to 2006: Southern League

 The club chairman Barry Bright stepped back during the following season, replaced by local businessman Andy Spice at a time when the club were involved in ultimately unrealised merger talks with Sheppey United.
 Under Spice expenses were further pruned leaving few paid employees remaining – manager Walker left in March 1999 with unpaid Hugh Stinson returning to the club as his replacement.
 The restricted financial situation of the club influenced results and led to lower table finishes in the league.
-After almost two seasons Stinson resigned half way through the 2000–01 season and although his replacement, reserves team manager John Roles, oversaw a minor bounce in results the club finished the season second from the foot of the now named (since the 1999–2000 season) Eastern Division table having scored at a rate of fewer than one goal per league match and in a relegation position; however, owing to the demise of Baldock Town 'the Brickies' were reprieved.
+After almost two seasons Stinson resigned halfway through the 2000–01 season and although his replacement, reserves team manager John Roles, oversaw a minor bounce in results the club finished the season second from the foot of the now named (since the 1999–2000 season) Eastern Division table having scored at a rate of fewer than one goal per league match and in a relegation position; however, owing to the demise of Baldock Town 'the Brickies' were reprieved.
 On field, poor results continued with mid and lower finishing positions in the league table through to the 2005–06 season under several managers: Mark Beeney appointed October 2001; Steve Nolan, appointed from assistant manager in November 2004 for four months; and Steve Lovell, reappointed to the club in March 2005.
-During this period, prior to the start of the 2002–03 season, owing to availability issues (caused by televised greyhound racing) the club left Central Park and signed a ten year lease on what became known as Bourne Park; previously a training pitch adjacent to Central Park which was developed with the aid of volunteers to bring it up to the standard required by the Southern League – including re-using the stand that previously had stood at the Bull Ground.
+During this period, prior to the start of the 2002–03 season, owing to availability issues (caused by televised greyhound racing) the club left Central Park and signed a ten-year lease on what became known as Bourne Park; previously a training pitch adjacent to Central Park which was developed with the aid of volunteers to bring it up to the standard required by the Southern League – including re-using the stand that previously had stood at the Bull Ground.